-Note: Some features listed are only available in REC+ or to Marketing subscribers.
+Note: Some features listed are only available in extra REC+ subscriptions or to Marketing subscribers.
 Contact sales for assistance if you cannot see some of the features in your Admin Console.

 Meeting Shoppers Expectations & Optimising Conversion